top of page

 Step 6: Continue the Cycle

-• Keep performing 30 compressions followed by 2 breaths until emergency help arrives.
+• Alternate 30 compressions with 2 breaths until help arrives or the child starts breathing.

-• If the child is choking and becomes unresponsive, begin CPR immediately, checking the mouth for obstructions before each breath.
+• If the child is choking and becomes unresponsive, begin CPR, checking for obstructions before each breath.

-• Avoid using adult-level force in compressions; child bones are more flexible but still vulnerable.
+• Avoid excessive force; child bones are more flexible but still fragile.

 Conclusion